MiltonGreat/Online-Retail/README.md

 The dataset contains over 400,000 transaction entries.

-### Steps in the Project

-Data Preprocessing
-- Loaded the dataset and checked for missing values and data types.
-- Cleaned the data by handling missing customer IDs and cancellations (transactions starting with 'C').
-- Created a new feature for TotalSpent (calculated as Quantity * Price).

-Feature Engineering
-- Derived three important features for customer segmentation:
-- Recency: Days since the last purchase.
-- Frequency: The number of transactions per customer.
-- Monetary: The total amount spent per customer.

- Scaling the Data
- - Scaled the RFM features using StandardScaler to ensure that all features contribute equally to the clustering model.

- Clustering with K-Means
- - Used the Elbow Method to determine the optimal number of clusters for K-Means clustering.
- - Applied K-Means with the optimal number of clusters to categorize customers into different segments.

- Dimensionality Reduction and Visualization
-- Used PCA (Principal Component Analysis) to reduce the dimensions of the RFM features to 2D for visualization purposes.
-- Visualized the customer clusters on a 2D plot using seaborn and matplotlib.

-Cluster Analysis
-- Analyzed the cluster centers to interpret the characteristics of each segment.
-- Provided insights into the average Recency, Frequency, and Monetary values for each cluster.
-- Investigated the characteristics of each customer segment to identify the different types of customers.

-### Cluster Analysis Insights

-Based on the clustering results, the customer base was divided into 4 distinct clusters with the following characteristics:

-- Cluster 0: Customers who have high recency and frequent high-value transactions.
-- Cluster 1: Customers with relatively low recency and lower frequency, but higher spending.
-- Cluster 2: Customers with very low recency and minimal transactions, but very high spending.
-- Cluster 3: Customers with high recency and frequency but moderate spending.

-The analysis shows the distribution of customers across the clusters, where Cluster 1 contains the highest number of customers, while Cluster 2 has the fewest.

-### Source
+### Key Steps

+1. **Data Loading and Cleaning**:
+   - The dataset is loaded and missing values are handled.
+   - Cancellations and irrelevant data (e.g., rows with missing `Customer ID`) are removed.
+   - **Description** column missing values are imputed.

+2. **Feature Engineering**:
+   - **Recency**: Number of days since the last purchase.
+   - **Frequency**: Total number of transactions per customer.
+   - **Monetary**: Total spend per customer.

+3. **Scaling Data**:
+   - The RFM metrics are scaled to standardize values for clustering.

+4. **Clustering (K-Means)**:
+   - The optimal number of clusters is determined using the **Elbow Method**.
+   - K-Means clustering is applied to segment customers into groups based on their RFM scores.

+5. **Dimensionality Reduction**:
+   - **PCA (Principal Component Analysis)** is used to visualize customer clusters in 2D space.

+6. **Cluster Analysis**:
+   - The characteristics of each cluster are analyzed by reviewing the mean, median, and standard deviation of RFM features.
+   - Cluster centers are visualized to understand customer behavior patterns in each group.

+### Results

+The clustering model identified four key customer segments:
+- **Cluster 1**: High-frequency, mid-range spenders.
+- **Cluster 2**: Low-frequency, high-value spenders.
+- **Cluster 3**: High-frequency, high-value spenders.
+- **Cluster 4**: Low-frequency, low-value spenders.

+#### Cluster Counts:
+- Cluster 1: 3201 customers
+- Cluster 2: 1049 customers
+- Cluster 3: 59 customers
+- Cluster 4: 5 customers

+### Use Cases
+- **Customer Engagement**: Tailor marketing campaigns to specific segments (e.g., loyalty programs for high spenders, re-engagement strategies for low-frequency customers).
+- **Revenue Optimization**: Focus on retaining high-value customers.
+- **Improved Targeting**: Personalize product recommendations based on customer behaviors.

+### Sources

 https://www.kaggle.com/datasets/lakshmi25npathi/online-retail-dataset